 In addition, since 2012, the Children’s Museum Book Bank has given away over 100,000 books to children who can’t afford or otherwise don’t have access to books throughout Central Virginia, while the Children’s Museum Book Buggy delivers books directly to area schools and neighborhoods where young children and students need them most.

 In the end, there is no one type of play that is more important than another — in fact, the best type of play is that which combines elements of all seven, mixed together with a child’s own unique personality.
 At the Children’s Museum, exhibits are designed to support combinations of play types happening together.
-Visit any Children’s Museum location today to enjoy the unique exhibits and new experiences, always encouraging learning through play!
+Visit our Downtown or Chesterfield Children’s Museum locations today to enjoy the unique exhibits and new experiences, always encouraging learning through play!